Healthy Food Las Vegas: Where to Eat Between Bad Decisions

 Suite life at the Rio

-How was our first stay ever at the Rio Al-Suite Hotel and Casino for eighteen dollars a night?
+How was our first stay ever at the Rio All-Suite Hotel and Casino for eighteen dollars a night?
 Not bad at all!
-Our room was a bit basic but clean and all the amenities were easily assessable.
-I mean it was a bummer to not have a coffee maker in the room.
-I mean what the fuck man?
+Our room was a bit basic but clean and all the amenities were easily accessible.
+I mean it was a bummer not to have a coffee maker in the room.
+I mean, what the fuck, man?
 You travel to India and they give you a kettle and Bru instant coffee.
 But stay at any hotel in Las Vegas and they expect you to stroll down to Starbucks in the a.m. for a crap latte and happily pay seven dollars for the privilege while you are hungover.
 Or you can pay for terrible room service coffee to be delivered to your room at an exorbitant price.
-When we left Las Vegas on Saturday morning there were one hundred tired hungover travelers in line at the hotels Starbucks.
+When we left Las Vegas on Saturday morning, there were one hundred tired, hungover travelers in line at the hotel’s Starbucks.
 This is why I stock our hotel’s mini fridge with pre-made espresso from home.
-It might not be an optimal coffee choice but it’s better for my body than a three hundred-calorie Starbucks Frapacino at six a.m.
+It might not be an optimal coffee choice but it’s better for my body than a three-hundred-calorie Starbucks Frappuccino at six a.m.

-When you pack that suitcase make sure when you pack that short skirt and bikini but also pack some healthy snacks.
-When it comes to Las Vegas, fitness and healthy food choices, the last thing you want to find, is yourself in your room, starving and ordering crap fries from room service.
-Or picking up some junk food from the tiny grocer downstairs you find in most casinos.
+When you pack that suitcase, make sure you pack that short skirt and bikini but also pack some healthy snacks.
+When it comes to Las Vegas, fitness and healthy food choices, the last thing you want to find is yourself in your room, starving and ordering crap fries from room service.
+Or, picking up some junk food from the tiny grocer downstairs, you find in most casinos.
 I like to pack some zesty kale chips, macadamia nuts and my favorite beef jerky for those snack cravings at odd hours.
 Electrolyte water is something else I stock our in-room mini fridge with.
-The tap water in Las Vegas can be the worst tasting and I avoid it like the plague (Or Covid 19)
+The tap water in Las Vegas can be the worst-tasting and I avoid it like the plague (or COVID-19)

 As delicious as those sugary pina coladas by the pool are, I only order one on every trip.
 I try to pack a few low-carb margarita drinks in my suitcase so I won’t be tempted by an actual margarita full of sugar.
 After that, I try to just stick to vodka sodas while we are out and about walking the Las Vegas strip.
 Las Vegas fitness, health and making wholesome food choices while on holiday can be challenging but some pre-trip planning can go a long way once you are faced with choices like a thirty-two-ounce food coloring brighten pink Mai Tai from Fat Tuesday.